 Dogs and Food Allergies

 Additives and fake ingredients can be found in dog food and many people would rush to point them as the main reason for allergies, however, the allergens can potentially be any ingredient in the food.
 There are a few steps you can take to find out whether your dog really has a food allergy.

-The symptoms of food allergies can be: irritated skin, ear diseases, male pattern baldness, an excess of scratching, skin infections and digestive issues.
-It is hard to distinct food allergies because these physical indications can be seen in puppies that have atopy.
-On the other hand, if your puppy has the continuous ear issues, intense skin infections and symptoms that does not blur away after a year and does not react to steroid treatment, he presumably has a food allergy.
+It is hard to pinpoint food allergies because these physical indications can be seen in puppies that have atopy.
+On the other hand, if your puppy has the continuous ear issues, intense skin infections and symptoms that does not go away after a year and does not react to steroid treatment, he presumably has a food allergy.
 Living with any form of allergy can be insufferable for any animal, always ensure that you are quick to act at the first sign of distress of discomfort.

-To diagnose if your dog has food allergies, you can do a food trial.
+To determine if your dog has food allergies, you can do a food trial.
 In this strategy, you should give your dog another set of food that he has never consumed before.
-For 12 weeks, you shouldn't give the dog any treats, cow hooves, raw hides, pig ears and anything that is flavoured – and especially hold off giving them human food!
+For 12 weeks, you shouldn't give the dog any treats such as cow hooves, rawhides, pig ears and anything that is flavoured – and especially hold off giving them human food!
 You can write a day by day record of what happened to your puppy, and what he consumed during the day.
 After looking over what worked best for your dog, you can always then go back to that diet.
 It is very much a case of trial and error with a dog with food allergies.

 If you see any changes in the dog's behavior, give him the old food once more.
 This will confirm that your results are legitimate and not simply the placebo impact.
 If you don't see any change, you can take a go at changing to an alternate protein-carb blend once more.

-Despite the fact that veterinarians suggest a three-week diet for puppies, there are new studies now that back up the 12 weeks diet because just 26% of dogs will show indications by day 21.
+Despite the fact that veterinarians suggest a three-week diet for puppies, there are new studies now that back up the 12 weeks diet because just 26% of dogs will show food allergy indications by day 21.
 Blood testing can be done as well as the food trial, however, for immediate resolution, a trial diet should be started immediately.

 If you have officially figured out what food causes the allergy, exclude it from your puppies eating diet.
 Unsaturated fats, antihistamines, and steroids will just give brief comfort from their allergies, yet eliminating the allergens is the best decision.
 If you decide to start a custom-made diet, let the dog consume new sets of food and figure out what is the reason for the allergy.
 Simply verify that the new diet is well balanced.
 Observe carefully your dog's reactions to the new food, because it might cause allergies too.
-In that case you should bring it to the veterinarian.
+In that case, you should bring it to the veterinarian.